immichFrame/ImmichFrame/README.md

 ### Prerequisites

-- Set up your immich server
+- A set up and functioning immich server
-- Install .NET 7 SDK

 ### Installation